grncdr/node-any-db/README.md

 	 the pool directly for auto-release behaviour.
 E.g. this will never leak
 	 connections: `pool.query("SELECT 1", function (err, results) { ... })`
  * Exposes a uniform transaction API.
+ * Uses one style of parameter placeholders (Postgres-style $n or $named) with all drivers.

 Things it will do soon:

- * Optionally replace db-agnostic parameter placeholders with driver specific ones so you can use the exact same code against all drivers.
- * Have lot's and lot's of tests
+ * Have more and more tests.
  * Provide a common result set API.

 Things it might do: